iaretechnician/barebones-masterserver-wiki/Reasoning---Do-you-need-it?.md

 This page contains ramblings that might help you decide whether or not you should buy/use the Master Server Framework.
 It covers some of the reasons for making the Framework.

+## Focus Points Of The Framework?
+* Cheap Maintenance - it's no secret, that self-hosting ()

 ## Why Write Every Server On Unity?

 I used to think that Unity had a huge overhead.
 As it turns out - it doesn't!
 Hosting a single unity instance on a 5$/month machine takes about **60 MB's of RAM and 1% of CPU!**